Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 ```

 I run the OpenTelemetry Collector in the Docker.
-To see the data I use for local development the Aspire, so let's prepare a docker compose file with OpenTelemetry Collector and Aspire.
+To see the data I use for local development the Aspire.
+Let's prepare a docker-compose file with OpenTelemetry Collector and Aspire.

 ```yaml
 version: '3.8'